 Buyer personas are at the heart of an effective property management marketing plan.
 Without them, targeting content to the right audience at the right time becomes impossible.

-For property management companies, creating a buyer persona can be tricky, especially given that property owners significantly differ from one to the next.
-Keep reading to learn tips and tricks for knowing how a property management company can create a buyer persona to reach their ideal target audience.
+However, for property management companies, creating a buyer persona can be tricky, especially given that property owners significantly differ from one to the next.
+Keep reading to learn tips and tricks for how a property management company can create a buyer persona to reach their target audience.

 What Is a Buyer Persona?

 It's a magical thing when a property management company secures a new customer.
 The client feels like the property management company was made just for them, and the property management company feels as if they have acquired the perfect client.
 However, there's a lot that goes into making this type of magic.